Aupaka/pastbin_bash/README.md

 ### Other parameters:

 - a: launch at anonymous
-- a: list all pastebin
+- l: list all pastebin
 - h: help

 ## Example